JuliusDgenius/JuliusDgenius.github.io/README.md

 ### 4. Customize Your Data

+This project uses a single JSON file to manage all your portfolio content.

+1.  **Create your data file:** Make a copy of the template file `portfolio.json.example` and rename it to `portfolio-your-name.json`.
-Open the `portfolio-julius.json` file and replace the placeholder content with your own personal information.
+2.  **Fill in your details:** Open `portfolio-your-name.json` and replace the placeholder content with your own personal information.
 This includes your name, contact details, work experience, projects, skills, and more.

 Make sure to add your images (profile picture, project screenshots) to the `portfolio_media/` directory and update the paths in the JSON file accordingly.